prashantmitts/mooc_chatbot/README.md

 # 3 Future Endeavours
 If we get a chance and more importantly time to improve the Project we would like the chatbot to be more sophisticated as the bot knows the knowledge level of user and give the answer based on his/her knowledge and understanding level basically would like to improve the results of the chatbot output.

+# References
+* For Q&A we have used :- https://github.com/allenai/bi-att-flow